 At the very least, in family businesses we assume that the long-term idea will be passed on to the next generation.
 We usually derive several things implicitly from this multi-generational idea:

-- a certain risk aversion - but at the same time also a drive for innovation and long-term investment horizons.
+- But at the same time also a drive for innovation and long-term investment horizons.

 - Above all the endeavour to keep the family in wage, bread and honour.